 You must program a complete profile instruction in your Quickstep program and it must be executed to activate this feature.
-CTC recommends that you set the servo parameters before placing a servo in direct mode.

 Sample Servo Motor Tuning Program

 The following program is a sample program for tuning a servo motor.
 It consists of two tasks: Servo_Error and Run_Servo.
 Servo_Error monitors the servo error.
 If the error exceeds the specified value, it turns off the servo driver's output and stops the servo.
 Run_Servo tunes the servo with the P, I, and D parameters.
 It turns the servo clockwise and counterclockwise and allows a technician to adjust the three tuning factors.